Animals

 Cats

-I have four cats. #TeamOrange consists of Murphy and Fiona, elderly littermates who've lived with me since 2013. #TeamGrey consists of Theon and Kali; they live at the office.
+I have four three cats. #TeamOrange consists of Murphy and Fiona, elderly littermates who've lived with me since 2013. #TeamGrey consists of Theon and Kali; they live at the office.
 Theon was a stray around the building and Kali was the "back-porch feral" at my old home whom I simply could not abandon.

 Rodents